John Payton: Return to private practice and the Michigan cases

 Payton served as president of the District of Columbia Bar for one year in 2001.
 He also served as a visiting professor at Harvard Law School, Georgetown University Law Center and Howard University School of Law.
 He was repeatedly recognized by his peers and news outlets as one of the nation's top lawyers.

 Director Counsel of LDF

 In 2008, Payton was appointed the sixth director-counsel and president of the NAACP Legal Defense and Educational Fund, Inc. following in the footsteps of such civil rights giants as Thurgood Marshall and Jack Greenberg.

+Legacy

+The annual Payton Distinguished Lectureship at Pomona College, established in 2017, is named in his honor.